What is degenerative joint disease?

 Joint cartilage protective medications

-There are many veterinary products that increase joint fluid production & increase blood supply to joint surfaces.
-The use of Pentosan polysulphate has been proven to slow the progression of arthritis and help control the pain associated with the disease.
+Many veterinary products increase joint fluid production and increase blood supply to joint surfaces.
+The use of pentosan polysulfate has been proven to slow the progression of arthritis and help control the pain associated with the disease.

 Neutraceuticals such as Green Lipped Mussel

-Neutraceuticals such as Green Lipped Mussel have also shown good results in assisting dogs with arthritis.
+Nutraceuticals such as green-lipped mussels have also shown good results in assisting dogs with arthritis.

-These products contain chondroitin and or glucosamine which are the ‘building blocks’ of cartilage.
-Supplying inflamed joints with these ‘building blocks’ allows for constant production of healthy joint cartilage which in turn assists the joints to reduce inflammation and thus reduce pain.
+These products contain chondroitin and/or glucosamine, which are the ‘building blocks’ of cartilage.
+Supplying inflamed joints with these ‘building blocks’ allows for the constant production of healthy joint cartilage, which, in turn, assists the joints in reducing inflammation and, thus, pain.

 Acupuncture

 Acupuncture can be administered by specially trained veterinarians.
-This can often provide excellent results for arthritic patients, and is free from side effects and drugs.
+It often provides excellent results for arthritic patients and is free from side effects and drugs.

 Prescription Joint Diet

-There are many prescription joint diets for both dogs and cats that have been shown to assist in alleviating the discomfort and improving the workings of diseased joints.
+Many prescription joint diets for dogs and cats have been shown to alleviate discomfort and improve the functioning of diseased joints.
 Some of these diets also combine joint support with weight loss.
 Please see your local Greencross Vet for more information.

 Anti-inflammatory medications

 Anti-inflammatory medications can also be used to help control the pain associated with arthritis and are often used at the forefront of arthritic patients.
-They are best used to control acute pain and as an adjunct for management of chronic pain.
-Anti-inflammatories will not slow the progression of the disease, and are best used in combination with other modes of treatment.
+They are best used to control acute pain and as an adjunct to the management of chronic pain.
+Anti-inflammatories will not slow the progression of the disease and are best used in combination with other modes of treatment.

 Advanced cell therapy

-Stem cell therapies can be utilised and where fatty tissue is inserted into arthritic joints under anaesthetic.
-These therapies, while quite new, have been shown to have an anti-inflammatory effect on arthritic joints.
+Stem cell therapies can be utilised when fatty tissue is inserted into arthritic joints under anaesthetic.
+While quite new, these therapies have been shown to have an anti-inflammatory effect on arthritic joints.

-There are a number of effective treatment options available for arthritis and it need not be a debilitating disease of old age.
-If you suspect your pet may be suffering from joint stiffness or pain, speak to your veterinarian about starting an arthritis management program that best suits your pets’ needs.
+There are several effective treatment options available for arthritis, and it need not be a debilitating disease of old age.
+If you suspect your pet may be suffering from joint stiffness or pain, speak to your veterinarian about starting an arthritis management program that best suits your pet’s needs.